mtgjson/mtgjson-website/docs/abstract-models/README.md

 # Abstract Models

 Abstract Models in MTGJSON describe any JSON object or nested JSON object that provides a non-flat response.
 As such, they will only have two or more levels of nested keys.
-It is worth noting that most, but not all, Abstract Models are related directly to the structures of specific files, like `AllPrices` or `EnumValues`.
+It is worth noting that most, but not all, Abstract Models are related directly to the models of specific files, like `AllPrices` or `EnumValues`.

 For example, any <strong>Abstract Model</strong> would look similar to this: